mikesol/purescript-audio-behaviors/README.md

   Effect BrowserPeriodicWave
 ```

-### AudioContext

 ## Advanced usage

 Here are some tips for advanced usage of `purescript-audio-behaviors`.

-### Debugging our scene
+### Exporting

 `purescript-audio-behaviors` translates scenes to a sort of "assembly" language that is passed to an audio rendering function.
-This language has primitives like `NewUnit` for a new audio unit, `ConnectTo`, to connect one unit to another one, etc. When debugging, the recommendation is to print these instructions to the console using `console.log`.
-Then, you will see exactly how the audio graph is updating in realtime.
+This language has primitives like `NewUnit` for a new audio unit, `ConnectTo`, to connect one unit to another one, etc. These instructions are sent to an exporter for further downstream processing.
+Examples of downstream actions could be:

-Another useful way to debug is unit tests.
-Most behaviors can be refactored as pure functions with the `Behavior` as a top-level applicative control structure, and you can sample them at various times to make sure the audio graph is consistent with your expectations.

-### Function signatures

-Depending on how you set up your scene, you may need to give a hint to the PureScript compiler about its type when passing it to `runInBrowser` or `runInBrowser_`.
-There are several type hints shipped with the library:

-- `RunInBrowserIAudioUnit`
-- `RunInBrowserIAudioUnit_`
-- `RunInBrowserIAnimation`
-- `RunInBrowserIAnimation_`
-- `RunInBrowserAV`
-- `RunInBrowserAV_`

-Examples of how these are used can be found in [README.purs](./examples/readme/Readme.purs).
+- printing all processing information to a log, ie `console.log`
+- sending to a server for dispatching to MIDI devices or SuperCollider
+- tweeting your audio graph every 20ms (I don't know why you'd do this... but you could!)

+The library provides a `defaultExporter` that is a no-op.
+To override this, pass an exporter with type `Exporter` to the `runInBrowser` function.
+[Here is an example on klank.dev of an exporter that prints to `console.log`](https://link.klank.dev/6N3KnLpyiZJJm14m7).

 ### Named units